How Accurate Are Breathalyzers, Anyway?

 If you have been charged with a DUI, make sure the breathalyzer was accurate.
-Call us today!
+Contact us today!

 The legal limit for combining driving and blood alcohol content (BAC) is 0.08%.
 At that BAC, Florida law presumes the driver to be legally impaired, and therefore guilty of DUI, or driving under the influence.
 But do you really know what that means?
 And are breathalyzers accurate?